brownt47/R-For-Data-Science-Solutions/Chapter 3.9.1 Solutions.md

 ```
   ![image](/images/Exercise3.9.1.1i.png)

 It looks more like a pie, but not cut right.
 This is referred to as a *bullseye* chart.
-The number of data items in each category is captured by how thick the radial (or donut) sections are.
+The number of data items in each category is captured by how thick each annulus (or donut) sections are.

-Digging back through the documentation in `?coord_polar` there is a parameter `theta` that will use either the x data or y data to determine where to cut the pie.
+Digging back through the documentation in `?coord_polar` there is a parameter `theta` that will use either the `x` data or `y` data to determine where to cut the pie into more expected slices.
 It defaults to "x" so try "y" to see what happens.
-This is akin assigning data to *r* or *θ* for calculations like *S = rθ* for those that recall things about sectors and polor coordinate system
+This is akin assigning data to *r* or *θ* variables for calculations like *S = rθ* and *A=r²θ* for those that recall things about sectors and polor coordinate system.

 ```r
 ggplot(data = mpg) +